 - Next, add the sifted flour, sugar, salt and egg into the yeast mixture and knead on the lowest speed for approximately 5 minutes until all the ingredients are well combined and the dough comes together.

 - Turn the mixer off.
-Turn the dough out and form it into a ball.
+Turn the dough out onto clean work surface and form it into a ball.
 Place it in a large bowl.
 Make sure the bowl is large enough to allow the dough to triple in size without overflowing.

-- Cover the bowl with cling wrap and chill in the refrigerator between 8 to 12 hours.
+- Cover the bowl with plastic wrap (cling wrap) and chill in the refrigerator between 8 to 12 hours (overnight).

 - Turn the proofed dough onto a floured workspace.
 Knead it for approximately 2 to 3 minutes until it becomes soft and pliable.
-If sticky, dust with flour and knead well until it is no longer sticky.
+If sticky, dust with a little flour and knead well until it is no longer sticky.
+Do not add too much flour.
 The kneading time at this stage is sufficient at 2 to 3 minutes.

 - Roll the dough to about 1 cm thick and cut out using a doughnut cutter.
 Alternatively, shape them into round balls, flatten and cut out a hole in the centers with a round cutter.